phildehovre/second-assignment/readme.md

 #### Assets

 The assets folder contains three folders that separate the **stylesheets**, **images & icons** and **scripts**.
-For more information, it is recommended to peek into the files themselves, where plenty of explicit comments punctuate the code itself.
+For more information, it is recommended to peek into the files themselves, where plenty of explicit comments are disseminated within the code.

 ## Development